inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 .. these are some general notes on how the filtering works in general.

-Let's examine the filtering process in this module, in general:
+Let's examine the filtering process in this module:

 - The `classifier` decides which traffic path incoming packets should take.
 By default, it's a :ned:`StreamClassifier` module, which classifies packets by stream name, contained in a packet tag.
 - The `gate` module is an :ned:`InteractiveGate` that is always open by default, but can be opened/closed by user interaction.